 ApexSQL Complete’s Code structure feature is particularly helpful with the large scripts.
 By using this feature, the user can easily navigate through the most important parts of the code, instead of having to scroll down the entire query.

 If the script has more than 10,000 lines of code, by enabling the SQL Code structure feature, the code can be browsed and only the significant parts can be looked, which have a direct impact on the behavior of the script.
-For example, if you want to see the code for the specific trigger, in this case CREATE TRIGGER HumanResources.dEmployee, and when you navigate to it, it can be also expanded, and the other related code, which defines the trigger behavior can be seen:
+For example, if the code for the specific trigger needs to be seen, in this case Create trigger HumanResources.dEmployee, and when navigate to it, it can be also expanded, and the other related code, which defines the trigger behavior can be seen:

-When the script is created, you can look at the Code structure, and see if some part of the code is missing.
-When that missing part of the code is added, it will be automatically added to the Code structure, by default.
+When the script is created, if some part of the code is missing it can be seen in the Code structure panel.
+When that missing part of the code is added, it will be automatically added to the Code structure panel, by default.